How Do You Use JSON in Python: Let’s Find Out

 The Python json module provides the load() function to read the content of a JSON file and convert it into a Python object.

-The behaviour is the same as the loads() function with the only difference that loads() applies to strings and load() to files.
+The behavior is the same as the loads() function with the only difference being that loads() applies to strings and load() to files.

 Here is how you can read JSON data from a file.
 I have created a file called posts.json with the following content: